Technology Temerity

 </div>

-Model Document (Content)
+Modal Document (Content)

 The last step is to prepare your remote document.
 Add whatever content you wish.
-The only special caveat to consider is you do NOT add the model container elements to this document.
+The only special caveat to consider is you do NOT add the modal container elements to this document.
 You only add the content.
 The content itself may include its own container elements, formatting, and so forth.
-In the example below, the model is a simple list, and therefore only the markup for the list is included.
+In the example below, the modal is a simple list, and therefore only the markup for the list is included.

 <ul>